PDF 136 KB

-2010 international meeting for Health in All Policies
+Program of the 2010 International Health in All Policies meeting in Adelaide

 The Health in All Polices (HiAP) International Meeting, co-sponsored by the South Australian Government and the World Health Organization (WHO), was held in Adelaide in April 2010.

 The Meeting provided an opportunity for South Australia to showcase its HiAP approach to the international community and to identify common themes and issues for a range of jurisdictions.